Matt-Wilshaw/roots-and-shoots/README.md

 ## Software Used

 Certain software tools for web development may need to be changed or replaced due to political, legal, or geopolitical reasons.
 These reasons can include sanctions, data sovereignty laws, security concerns, or vendor restrictions.
-Here's an overview of examples and types of software that could be affected: Below is a list of the software used in Roots and Shoots that might need to be considered in the future depending on requirments.
+Here's an overview of examples and types of software that could be affected: Below is a list of the software used in Roots and Shoots that might need to be considered in the future depending on requirements.

 ## Code